 1 – DIY Dog Shampoo

-I make dog shampoo because Zoey is sensitive to smells and many natural shampoos on the market are too strong for her.
-It's also less expensive to make dog shampoo now that I have the right ingredients on hand.
+I make dog shampoo because Zoey is sensitive to smells, and many natural shampoos on the market are too strong for her.
+Now that I have the right ingredients on hand, it's also less expensive.

-I mix these ingredients in a mixing bowl, using a wire whisk, then pour the contents into a pump bottle.
-Because this doesn't have a thickening agent, this will be a watery product that you can easily waste – the pump bottle controls the waste, pumping shampoo and foam into your hand that you can then massage into your dog's coat.
+I mix these ingredients in a bowl using a wire whisk, then pour the contents into a pump bottle.
+Because this doesn't have a thickening agent, it will be a watery product that you can easily waste—the pump bottle controls the waste, pumping shampoo and foam into your hand that you can then massage into your dog's coat.

-The oils that I chose for this recipe also work to repel fleas, ticks, and mosquitoes.
+The oils I chose for this recipe also repel fleas, ticks, and mosquitoes.

 2 – DIY Soothing Dog Shampoo

-Use the same recipe above and swap out 4-5 ounces of water for 4-5 ounces of aloe vera.
+You can use the same recipe above, but substitute 4-5 ounces of water for 4-5 ounces of aloe vera.

 3 – Flea & Tick Collar for Dogs

 One of my friends told me about this a couple of weeks ago.
 She stopped using flea and tick repellents and simply adds lavender oil to a bandanna that she ties around her dog's neck.
 That's so simple.
-I took inspiration from the flea & tick spray above to develop this recipe – which will make four collars.
+I took inspiration from the flea and tick spray above to develop this recipe, which will make four collars.

-I mix these ingredients together in a bowl using a wire whisk, then soak cotton bandannas into the mixture and let them dry in the sun.
-This will work with dog collars too, but don't get the mixture on any plastic parts; some oils (specifically citrus oils) will degrade the plastic.
+I mix these ingredients in a bowl using a wire whisk, then soak cotton bandannas into the mixture and let them dry in the sun.
+This will work with dog collars, but don't get the mix on any plastic parts; some oils (specifically citrus oils) will degrade the plastic.

-Once the collar is dry, it's ready to put around your dog's neck.
-If your dog is sensitive to smell, you can also tie it to his or her harness before walks (get it away from their nose).
+Once the collar is dry, it's ready to be put around your dog's neck.
+If your dog is sensitive to smell, you can also tie it to his or her harness before walks (to keep it away from the dog's nose).

 4 – Flea & Tick Repellent Spray

-This recipe was inspired by what I know about repelling fleas naturally.
-I know which scents they don't like so I used those in this product.
+This recipe was inspired by my knowledge of repelling fleas naturally.
+I know which scents they don't like, so I used those in this product.
 I've adapted the recipe since I first made it in May.

 Add all ingredients to your spray bottle and fill with water.
-The more oils I use, the fewer drops I'll add to prevent the scent from becoming overwhelming.
-So if I want to get creative and add more oils, then I'll add fewer drops per oil.
+The more oils I use, the fewer drops I'll add to prevent the scent from overwhelming my dogs.
+So if I want to get creative and add more oils, I'll add fewer drops per oil.

 5 – Dog Paw Balm

-This recipe was inspired by the research I did on what went into a paw balm; mostly, I made it up as I went along; please forgive the vague measurements.
+This recipe was inspired by my research on what goes into paw balms.
+I mostly made it up as I went along, so please forgive the vague measurements.

-I added the shea butter, coconut oil, and beeswax to the glass and sat the glass in the pot (surrounded by water).
-It's important to keep an eye on the water as you slowly heat it up.
+I added the shea butter, coconut oil, and beeswax to the glass and set the glass in the pot (surrounded by water).
+It's essential to watch the water as you slowly heat it.
 Once the shea butter and coconut oil are melted (which happens quickly), I stirred the contents until the beeswax melted.

-I used pliers to lift the glass out of the pot, and I sat it on a towel the glass cooled (cools quickly).
+I used pliers to lift the glass out of the pot, and I set it on a towel.
+The glass cooled (cooled quickly).
 Then I added two drops of each of the essential oils.
 Once I could handle the glass with my hand (a couple of minutes later), I poured everything into the containers (I used the travel-size containers you can pick up at Target).

-I set it aside to cool, and I had paw balm a short time later.
+I set it aside to cool and had paw balm a short time later.

 6 – Calming Mist for Dogs (1)

-This recipe was inspired by an article found on Dogs Naturally Magazine:
+This recipe was inspired by an article found in Dogs Naturally Magazine:

 This one is easy.
 Mix the ingredients, fill the bottle with water, and add the lid.
-I spray the mist around the dogs, not directly in their face.
-Or I spray the mist into the palms of my hands and massage their neck, back, and chest t help them relax.
+I spray the mist around the dogs, not directly in their faces.
+I can also spray the mist into the palms of my hands and massage their neck, back, and chest to help them relax.
 It works great on Zoey, which is surprising because she usually doesn't like the oils.

 7 – Calming Mist for Dogs (2)